List of News and Information about jeep liberty on 4WheelsNews.com

 The United States National Highway Traffic Safety Administration has closed its probe into fire risks in 2.7 million older Jeep vehicles.
 The closure of the probe effectively ended a rare public standoff between US regulators and the carmaker over whether a safety recall is justified.

-In spring 2013, NHTSA asked Chrysler to recall 1992-2004 Jeep Grand Cherokees and the 2002-2007 Jeep Libertys, saying the vehicles have an increased risk of catching fire since their gasoline tanks were mounted behind the rear axle.
+In spring 2013, NHTSA asked Chrysler to recall Jeep Grand Cherokees from model years 1992 to 2004 as well as Jeep Libertys from model years 2002 to 2007, saying the vehicles have an increased risk of catching fire since their gasoline tanks were mounted behind the rear axle.

 Chrysler Group is set to stop producing the Jeep Liberty SUV on Thursday.
 Since this SUV started production 11 years ago, it has undergone two makeovers.
 Chrysler said that it will start to produce the Liberty’s successor this spring.
 The new version will be built on the same platform as that used by the 2013 Dodge Dart.
 It will be equipped with an exciting powertrain – a new 3.2-liter V-6 engine that will be partnered to a new nine-speed automatic transmission.

 Jeep hasn’t named its new mid-sized SUV yet.
 Many people in the industry look at the outgoing Liberty and see how it is kind of caught in between larger older models such as the Wrangler and Grand Cherokee and younger and less impressive models like the Compass and Patriot.

 The outgoing Liberty was the product of the failed collaboration between Chrysler and Daimler AG.
 This model actually shares the problems that other Chrysler models had during that time.Read the entire article Chrysler Group to end production of its Jeep Liberty SUV next week